khaledghobashy/uraeus_smbd/README.md

 #### Code Generation and Model Simulation

 The process of performing actual simulations on the created model requires the generation of a valid numerical and computational code of the created model.
 This is done by taking in the symbolic model and create a valid code files written in the desired programming language with the desired programming paradigm and structure.
-Currently, the tool provides a *Python Code Generator* that generates an object oriented python code of the symbolic multibody system that can be used to perform the desired simulations.
+As mentioned previously, the tool provides two numerical environemnts, one in python and another one in C++.

 #### Conclusion